gogomillan/shell_v2/README.md

         + Command syntax: setenv VARIABLE VALUE
         + Should print something on stderr on failure
     + unsetenv
-+Remove a environment variable
+        + Remove a environment variable
-Command syntax: unsetenv VARIABLE
+    + Command syntax: unsetenv VARIABLE
 Should print something on stderr on failure

 ## Authors